drytoastman/scorekeeperfrontend/docs/install.md

 # Notes on Application Use

-1. Starting and stopping the TrayMonitor should be quick as the containers are quick to start and stop.
+1. Starting and stopping the TrayMonitor should be quick as the containers are quick to start and stop
 2. The only long delay is on Windows Home when restarting the virtual machine after a reboot or logoff

 ![ContextMenu](images/startingvm.png)